docusign/json-to-sdk/src/assets/sdkExamples/Python_example/README.txt

 1. Install this Python framework directory.
 (Done!)
 2. From within the directory:
 3. pipenv install
-4. Send an envelope via the API Request Builder.
-This will cause you to login to the tool, and will set the access_token and account_id in the example.
-5. Download the example from the API Request Builder.
+1. Download the example from the JSON to SDK tool.
    *Overwrite* the main.py file in this directory.
-6. pipenv run python3 main.py
+1. pipenv run python3 main.py

 Notes
 1. Both a Pipfile and requirements.txt files are provided.